KiCad/kicad-source-mirror/pcbnew/pcb_io/allegro/FORMAT.md

 0x28 shapes appear in two distinct contexts:

-1. On the net assignment chain (reachable from 0x1B NET via 0x04/0x05): these are computed copper fills.
-Collected during createTracks() and applied as fill polygons on matching ZONE objects via applyZoneFills().
-   Also used as a fallback for zone net resolution when resolveShapeNet() returns UNCONNECTED (matched by layer + bounding box overlap).

-2. On the `m_LL_Shapes` header linked list with BOUNDARY class (0x15): these are zone outlines and are imported as ZONE objects.
+1. On the `m_LL_Shapes` header linked list with BOUNDARY class (0x15): these are zone outlines and are imported as ZONE objects.

+2. On the net assignment chain (reachable from 0x1B NET via 0x04/0x05): these have ETCH class and include both zone outlines repeated as copper shapes and actual computed fills. applyZoneFills() matches fills to zones by net code, layer, and bounding box overlap, then applies the genuine fills via SetFilledPolysList().
+Unmatched fills also serve as a fallback for zone net resolution when resolveShapeNet() returns UNCONNECTED.

+3. Also on the net assignment chain but with NO corresponding BOUNDARY
+   zone: these are standalone copper polygons (Allegro "shapes" drawn directly on ETCH layers).
+They are imported as filled PCB_SHAPE objects with the appropriate net assignment.
+LAY-31399_C has 27 such shapes across 13 nets (VSYS_5V, NVCC_1V8, VDD_SOC_0V8, etc.).

 ### Zone Net Resolution